isomerpages/psd-corp/_about-public-service-division/Organisational Structure.md

 <hr>

-### Civil Service College
+### Civil Service College (CSC)

 CSC is an institution of learning, committed to preparing public officers for the future.
-We continue to leverage on innovative learning methods to deliver learner-centric, impactful and inspiring learning experiences for public officers.
+We continue to leverage innovative learning methods to deliver learner-centric, impactful and inspiring learning experiences for public officers.